liesened/scarce-scripts/scripts/README.md

 # Scripts

+Most of these scripts are standalone and don't require kohya scripts to be installed.

 ## combine_captions.py

 This script merges two folders with text files with comma-separated tags which have the same file name and outputs it somewhere.
 You can also specify a threshold, to only add from second directory if there's not enough tags.
 You can also provide a **LINE** separated meta tags, as in example `metatags.txt`.